SiriusXM expects to add 1.4 million subscribers in 2013

 Sirius XM Radio, the largest U.S. satellite radio provider, said it expects to increase the number of subscribers by about 6 percent in 2013 and raise its revenue by about 12 percent compared to its estimate for 2012.

-Analysts expect the company, which is being taken over by Liberty Media Corp, to report $3.82 billion in revenue for 2013, according to Thomson Reuters I/B/E/S.
+Analysts expect the company, which is being taken over by Liberty Media Corp, to report $3.82 billion (2.38 billion pounds) in revenue for 2013, according to Thomson Reuters I/B/E/S.

 The satellite radio operator said its 2012 results are likely to meet or exceed its earlier outlook.
 In October, it had forecast $3.3 billion in revenue for 2012 and about $700 million of free cash flow.